 Revivals, Reveries and Reconstructions will complement The Splendor of 18th-Century Rome, a comprehensive and unprecedented exhibition exploring artistic and cultural life in the “Eternal City” toward the end of its existence as an independent papal state (in 1871, Rome became the political seat of newly united Italy).
-On view at the Philadelphia Museum of Art from March 16–May 28, 2000, the exhibition will feature a spectacular selection of paintings, sculpture, works on paper, decorative arts, architectural renderings and models--some 380 works of art, in all--by a cosmopolitan array of artists and craftsmen who studied, celebrated and transformed Rome’s classical past.
+On view at the museum from March 16–May 28, 2000, the exhibition featured a spectacular selection of paintings, sculpture, works on paper, decorative arts, architectural renderings and models–some 380 works of art, in all–by a cosmopolitan array of artists and craftsmen who studied, celebrated and transformed Rome’s classical past.